blaisep/vitrina-home/docs/source/index.rst

 TL;DR:
 ======

-A kit for infrastructure developers to build portfolio apps that capture/format/publish test results and operational metrics.
+A portfolio development kit for infrastructure developers to showcase their skills.
+The kit uses the record/format/publish of test results and operational metrics to describe an example infrastructure.
+A developer may extend part or all of the tests to illustrate and contrast their contribution.